mononeon/assignments/README.md

+# Assignments
-# This is Jadavpur University Assignments repo.
+This is my CPNM assignments repo.